Iamsidar07/create-github-repo-cli/README.md

   create-github-repo.sh <github_repo_name> <repo_description>
   ```
   replace **<github_repo_name>** with repository name and **<repo_description>** with description
-- Follow the propmt to create a next-app.
+- Ask to initialize a nextjs app.
+- Ask to initialize shadcn-ui.